Sinus Pain Attack!

 Nasal polyps are an overgrowth of tissue within the sinuses that can block the flow of mucus and air.

 Nasal sprays and nasal decongestants can be used for relief of the symptoms of acute sinusitis.
 These medications help shrink the inflamed tissue and allow secretions and air to pass through more easily.
-Over-the-counter nasal spray decongestants should only be used for a maximum of three days.
+Some over-the-counter nasal spray decongestants should only be used for a maximum of three days.
 After this, the tissues can become more inflamed and lead to a disorder called rhinitis medicamentosa.
-Consult your doctor before using any drugs to treat your sinusitis.
+Consult your doctor before using any drugs to treat your sinus infection.
 Combinations of oral medications and nasal anti-inflammatories may be better options to treat your sinusitis.